kudobuilder/kudo/docs/cli.md

 Events:     <none>
 ```

-When looking at the particular `PlanExecution` we are able to see the status of the current applied plan.
+The status of the currently applied plan can then be found when looking at the particular `PlanExecution`:

 ```bash
 $ kubectl describe planexecution up-deploy-493146000